bfy22/Recipe-App/README.md

 ### Steps to Install
 <li>
-Clone the Repository: Open your terminal or code editor terminal and clone the repository using the link provided under the <Code> button on GitHub:
+Clone the Repository: Open your terminal or code editor terminal and clone the repository using the link provided under the "<> Code" button on GitHub:

 Navigate to the Cloned Repository: Move into the project directory.